GIScience/ohsome-api/docs/endpoints.rst

    Get the state of OSM data at the given timestamp(s) as a GeoJSON feature collection where object geometries are returned as the given ``geometryType`` (geometry, bbox, or centroid).

    :query time: required; format same as described in time_
-   :query properties: specifies what properties should be included for each feature representing an OSM element: ‘tags’ and/or 'metadata’; multiple values can be delimited by commas; default: empty
+   :query properties: list of possible property groups added to each OSM element ('tags' and/or 'metadata'); giving unclipped features (and/or 'unclipped'); default: empty
    :query <other>: see above_ (except **format**)

 .. note:: The extraction endpoints always return a .geojson file.